 Best practices for training your German Shepherd to be silent on command:

-- Practice “SPEAK” and “QUIET” commands in contrast – Once your GSD has internalized the connection between the respective commands and his response, exercising one after the other will improve his flexibility and reduce the time it takes to switch from barking to being silent and vice versa.
+• Practice “SPEAK” and “QUIET” commands in contrast – Once your GSD has internalized the connection between the respective commands and his response, exercising one after the other will improve his flexibility and reduce the time switching from barking to being silent and vice versa.

 Discourage Jumping